Take off to the next level

 Let's break it down with an example:

-Imagine you're selling handmade candles.
-Here's how marketing expenses could influence your pricing:
+Imagine you sell handmade candles.
+Here's how advertising spend could influence your prices:

 In this case, your total cost per candle (including ads) is: $5 (production cost) + $5 (ads) = $10.